UBS lifts Adobe Inc. [ADBE] price estimate. Who else is bullish?

 ADBE Stock Performance Analysis:

-Adobe Inc. [ADBE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.11.
-With this latest performance, ADBE shares dropped by -17.19% in over the last four-week period, additionally sinking by -2.79% over the last 6 months – not to mention a rise of 13.38% in the past year of trading.
+Adobe Inc. [ADBE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.70.
+With this latest performance, ADBE shares dropped by -10.14% in over the last four-week period, additionally sinking by -8.55% over the last 6 months – not to mention a rise of 14.06% in the past year of trading.

 Insight into Adobe Inc. Fundamentals: